bowang-lab/simATAC/README.md

 Report bugs and provide suggestions by sending email to:

-Author and maintainer: Zeinab Navidi Ghaziani (zeinab.nvd@gmail.com)
+Author and maintainer: Zeinab Navidi (zeinab.nvd@gmail.com)

 Or open a new issue on this Github page.